Army Reserve Officers' Training Corps: Physical fitness training

 Physical fitness training builds physical conditioning, teamwork, and self-confidence.
 Physical fitness training sessions are typically scheduled for approximately one-hour and the intensity, time and type of exercises varies.
 All ROTC Cadets must pass the Army Combat Fitness Test (ACFT) with at least the minimum (60 points) in each of the six exercises according to the standards for their age and sex.
-Each battalion may further make its own standards.
-For example, a battalion may set a standard of scoring no less than 70% (10% more than the Army requires) in each category.
-Failure to reach the battalion standard may require increased physical fitness training on otherwise days of rest (commonly known as "incentive” or “remedial” PT).
+Each program may further make its own standards.
+For example, a program may set a standard of scoring no less than 70% (10% more than the Army requires) in each category.
+Failure to reach the program standard may require increased physical fitness training on otherwise days of rest (commonly known as "incentive” or “remedial” PT).

 Physical fitness is also a graded component of the Order of Merit List in the branching process.
 Cadets with higher scores on the ACFT during their MSIII year and at Advanced Camp receive more points in this category, which places them higher on the OML and makes performing well in physical fitness necessary for Cadets to receive their preferred branch and component.

 College life

-ROTC Cadets must train for the military at the same time that they complete their college degree.
+ROTC cadets must train for the military at the same time that they complete their college degree.
 This entails numerous commitments during and outside the school year.
 Cadets are typically (situation may vary in military colleges) mandated to wear military uniforms to college classes one day per week, take military science classes as one of their regular course requirements, attend physical fitness training during the week and participate in field training exercises on some weekends.
 The summers following Cadets' sophomore and junior years typically involve training courses at Fort Knox or other military installations, at a time when other students might typically pursue internships or research opportunities.

 Cadre

 The cadre at each university consist of military personnel and civilian technical assistants who run the ROTC program.
 It is the cadre's job to teach the military science classes and oversee the day-to-day operations of the ROTC program.
-Every Army ROTC program has a Professor of Military Science, usually a Lieutenant Colonel; it is his/her job to instruct the MSIVs as they make the transition from Cadet to Second Lieutenant.
-Depending on the size of the program, there are typically other cadre members including an Assistant Professor of Military Science, usually a senior Captain or a Major who teaches younger Cadets, and a Senior Military Instructor, usually a senior NCO who teaches basic military skills and tactics.
+Every Army ROTC program has a professor of military science, usually a lieutenant colonel; it is his/her job to instruct the MSIVs as they make the transition from cadet to second lieutenant.
+Depending on the size of the program, there are typically other cadre members including an assistant professor of military science, usually a senior captain or a major who teaches younger cadets, and a senior military instructor, usually a senior NCO who teaches basic military skills and tactics.